ibm-cloud-docs/AnalyticsEngine/faqs-security.md

 {: #supported-encryption}
 {: faq}

-Hadoop transparent data encryption is automatically enabled for each cluster.
-The cluster comes with a predefined HDFS encryption zone, which is identified by the HDFS path `/securedir`.
-Files that are placed in the encryption zone are automatically  encrypted.
-The files are automatically decrypted when they are accessed through various Hadoop client applications, such as HDFS shell commands, WebHDFS APIs, and the Ambari file browser.
-More information is available in the [documentation](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-upload-files-hdfs).

 All data on Cloud Object Storage is encrypted at-rest.
 You can use a private, encrypted endpoint available from Cloud Object Storage to  transfer data between Cloud Object Storage and {{site.data.keyword.iae_full_notm}} clusters.
 Any data that passes over the public facing ports (8443,22 and 9443) is encrypted.
+See details in [Best practices](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#cos-encryption).

 ## Which ports are open on the public interface on the cluster?
 {: #open-ports}